zubinchopra/portaldocs/portal-sdk/generated/top-extensions-parts.md

     }
 ```

-The same technique can be used for part settings.
+The same technique can be used for part settings as in the following example.

 ```javascript
 public onInputsSet(inputs: Def.InputsContract, settings: Def.SettingsContract): MsPortalFx.Base.Promise {